goyalsawan/XSS-Ad-blocker-extension/README.md

 3.)
 UI.html : The source code for a simple UI providing Enabling and Disabling functionalities for both the components.
 4.)
 UI.js : Content script which communicates User interaction to the background script.
 5.)
 Images : Folder containing icons for extension.

+Steps to install:
+1.)
+Download the zip and extract.
+2.)
+Open Chrome > manage extensions.
+3.)
+Toggle developer mode on.
+4.)
+Load unpacked > select extension folder and you are good to go.